Charting China's Digital EconomyVIEW EVENT DETAILS

 Jonathan Woetzel is Senior Partner at McKinsey & Company and is Director of the McKinsey Global Institute, where he leads research on China, Asia and global economic and business trends.
 He has been based in China since 1986.

-Vijay Vaitheeswaran is an award-winning senior The Economist and currently works as its U.S. Business Editor.
+Vijay Vaitheeswaran is an award-winning senior correspondent for The Economist and currently works as its U.S. Business Editor.
 He is Chairman of The Economist Innovation Summit, a provocative series of global conferences on innovation.
 (Moderator)

 Yu Zhou is Professor of Geography in the Asian Studies Department at Vassar College.
 Her current research is centered on globalization and high-tech industry in China.